 Dry Fly Pattern Selection

 When it comes to dry flies and emergers, buoyancy and profile are the two most important factors.
 Using or finding flies with the proper materials is the best way to optimize dry flies’ effectiveness.
 Many popular tiers can tie extremely realistic patterns.
 These patterns are mostly works of art, as the attention to detail needed to tie them is tremendous.
-These realistic imitations, however, do not possess the correct materials to maximize the amount of surface tension and increase buoyancy.
+These realistic imitations, however, do not possess the correct materials to maximize the amount of surface tension and increase buoyancy which are likely the most important attribute of dry flies for trout.
 Buoyancy is controlled by the materials used to create the fly.
 Knowing how you need the fly to sit on the water is essential to catching trout and it all starts in fly design.

 Synthetic Materials for Dry Flies